rkgallaway/example-server/README.md

 #### `.env` requirements (where applicable)

-port variable exists within the env sample
+port variable exists within the env sample.

 #### How to initialize/run your application (where applicable)